 - Verify all email addresses before attempting outreach

 - Avoid the use of spam words within your email drafts

-- Keep your sending volume to a minimum (30-50 a day if your inbox has been warmed up with us for at least 30 days).
+- Keep your sending volume to a minimum (30-50 a day if you've been using an Email Warmup Service for at least 30 days)

 DNS (Domain Name System): A system that lets users connect to websites by matching human readable domain names with the unique IP address of the server where the website is stored.

 Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers.

 IP: An Internet Protocol address is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
 An IP address serves two main functions: host or network interface identification and location addressing

 Domain: The part of an email address that comes after the @ symbol.

 Join the newsletter to receive the latest updates in your inbox.